 What happens to the donor during the surgery?

 Shortly before going to the operating room, the donor will be given medication to help him or her relax.
 A general anesthetic is administered in the operating room to put the donor to sleep during the surgery.
-At Hennepin County Medical Center, removal of the kidney is usually performed with the aid of a laparoscope; this is a much less invasive, and less painful way of removing the kidney.
+At Hennepin County Medical Center, removal of the kidney is usually performed with the aid of a laparoscope; a much less invasive, and less painful way of removing the kidney.
 If the donor is unable to have the kidney removed with the aid of the laparoscope, the surgeon will make an incision on the side from which the kidney is to be removed.
 The kidney is removed and taken to an adjoining operating room where the recipient has been prepared to receive the new kidney.
 Typically, the preparation for the surgery and the operation itself take approximately three hours.
 After the surgery, the donor is brought to his or her hospital room.

 How risky is the operation for the donor?